noiges/fdc/README.md

 * Ruby 1.9.3 (get it from [ruby-lang.org](http://www.ruby-lang.org/en/downloads/))

 ## Install
-### From RubyGems.org
+### The easy way
-This is the primary, convenient way to install the latest version of this tool.
-From your console (e.g. Terminal.app on Mac OS X, or CMD.exe on Windows), enter the following:
+From your console (e.g. Terminal.app on Mac OS X or CMD.exe on Windows), enter the following:

 	% gem install igc-kml

-### From source
+This is the primary and most convenient way to install the latest version of `igc-kml` through the `gem` utility that installs the latest version from [Rubygems.org](http://rubygems.org).

+### The hard way
-If your are a developer and want to install from source, follow these steps:
+If your are a developer and want to install from source, open your console and enter the following:

-1. Clone this repository: `git clone git@github.com:nokinen/igc-kml.git`
-2. `cd igc-kml`
-3. Build: `gem build igc-kml.gemspec`
-4. Install locally: `gem install igc-kml-X-X-X.gem`
+	% git clone git@github.com:nokinen/igc-kml.git
+	% cd igc-kml
+	% gem build igc-kml.gemspec
+	% gem install igc-kml-X-X-X.gem

+By doing so, you are cloning this repository to the current working directory of your shell session, build igc-kml via its .gemspec file, and install the built gem on your system.

 ## Usage